Date: 15 April 2018. Scissors in the

 Though I carry my little knife I much prefer using a pair of

 scissors when dining at home.
-I suppose it's like company manners.
+I suppose it is like company manners.

 When out with others, I order soup.
-That's easy, and inexpensive.
+That is easy, and inexpensive.

 Recently I switched from using